 Based on the ICF the use of the Erigo in our clinic achieved the following:

 Body functions and structure:

-- Strengthening of leg and core muscles due to active-assistive participation
+- Strengthening of leg muscles due to active-assistive participation

 Activities and participation: